candidosales/go-snippetbox/README.md

 ### Considerations

+* All configuration variable have to be a environment variable
-* Every request is handled in it’s own goroutine.
+* Every request is handled in it’s own goroutine
+* Function name start with capital letter

 ### Development